 Mark Dombrovskiy, Ph.D.

-I am interested in understanding molecular mechanisms and genetic developmental programs that regulate wiring in sensorimotor neural circuits.
-My work focuses on Visual Projection Neurons (VPNs) in the Drosophila visual system that link visual feature detection with specific behaviors.
-Using a combination of EM-based connectomics, light level neuroanatomy and single-cell transcriptomics, we investigate the developmental origins of synaptic specificity of VPN inputs and outputs.
-We collaborate with Card lab in Janelia to further understand how changes in circuit wiring affect visually-guided behaviors.
+I am interested in understanding molecular mechanisms and developmental programs that regulate wiring in sensorimotor neural circuits.
+Using a combination of EM-based connectomics, light level microscopy and single-cell transcriptomics, we investigate the determinants of synaptic specificity underlying visuomotor transformation in the fly brain.
+To further understand how changes in wiring affect circuit physiology and visually guided behaviors, we collaborate with the Card lab at Columbia University.
 Outside of the lab, I enjoy traveling, engaging in outdoor activities, and spending time with my family.

 Saumya Jain, Ph.D.